-Going out and talking to students is one of the best ways to spread the word about your campaign, but that doesn't mean everyone feels comfortable being approached.
+Going out and talking to students is one of the best ways to campaign, but that doesn't mean everyone feels comfortable being approached.

 Do not pressure a student to engage with you if they are uncomfortable, and always ask for consent before getting them involved.